canhtran/dota2/bot/README.md

 The objective is to write a Facebook Messenger bot in Python, which read username (account_id) of player and return some statistics.

 ### Tech Stack
-The tech slack that was used is:
+The tech stack that was used is:
 - ```AWS EC2``` for backend hosting.
 The free tier is more than enough for demo purpose.
 - ```Python``` is language of choice.
 The version that was used is 3.6
 - ```Flask``` as the web development framework.
 It’s a very lightweight framework that’s perfect for small scale projects/microservices.